California Rental Laws – An Overview of Landlord Tenant Rights

 Landlord’s Right to Entry

 California landlords must have a legitimate reason for entry, such as, to inspect the property, to show the unit to prospective tenants, or court order.
-Finally, you must enter the tenant’s rented unit during normal business hours or as agreed.
+Finally, they must enter the tenant’s rented unit during normal business hours or as agreed.

 The only exception to these rules is if there is an emergency.